epheph/blog/_posts/2015-03-15-interview-questions-1.markdown

 1.)
 Subnet Mask: 255.255.255.1
 ------------------------------
-Under the assumtion it is valid (*technically*, [it is](https://tools.ietf.org/html/rfc1219)), how many hosts would be in a subnet with this network mask?
+Under the assumption it is valid (*technically*, [it is](https://tools.ietf.org/html/rfc1219)), how many hosts would be in a subnet with this network mask?
 What would the network number and broadcast be?
 What would be unusual about the host numbering?
 How would you represent it with CIDR?

-255.255.255.1 is quite an odd subnet mask, with a bitmask of:
+255.255.255.1 is quite an odd subnet mask, with a bit-mask of:

 11111111 11111111 11111111 00000001

 Remembering that the network is the part that matches all the '1's (and in this case, the 1's are non-contiguous), let's try a few out.
-Below are a few samples starting from 8.8.8.0, bolding the host portions of the netmask applied each IP:
+Below are a few samples starting from 8.8.8.0, host portions of the netmask applied each IP in bold:

 8.8.8.0 - 00001000 00001000 00001000 **0000000**0<br />
 8.8.8.1 - 00001000 00001000 00001000 **0000000**1<br />